Last updated on September 7th, 2019 at 02:21 pm

 - Send properties directly from your CRM when dealing with active clients

-It isn’t hard to see the importance of MLS integration, and it should be a determining factor behind what CRM you select to some degree.
+It isn’t hard to see the importance of MLS integration, and it should be a determining factor behind what CRM you select.

 Top Producer integrates with over 500 MLS databases throughout the US.
 Therefore, most agents won’t have an issue adding MLS data into their CRM.

-What’s more, having direct integration means your MLS data is updated every 15 minutes.
+Also, having direct integration means it updates your MLS data every 15 minutes.
 Or at the very least as quickly as your local MLS.

 Benefits of Direct Integration